timescale/docs/about/contribute-to-timescale.md

 ability to use your contributions.
 You are prompted to sign the CLA during the pull request process.

-## Contributing to TimescaleDB code
+## Contributing to Timescale code

-Timescale appreciates any help the community can provide to make TimescaleDB better!
+Timescale appreciates any help the community can provide to make Timescale better!

 There are multiple ways you can help:

 *   Open an issue with a bug report, build issue, feature request, suggestion, etc.
 *   Fork this repository and submit a pull request

-[Head over to our GitHub repository][github-timescaledb] for TimescaleDB to learn more about how you can help and to review our coding style guide!
+[Head over to our GitHub repository][github-timescaledb] for Timescale to learn more about how you can help and to review our coding style guide!

 [github-docs]: https://github.com/timescale/docs
 [github-timescaledb]: https://github.com/timescale/timescaledb/blob/master/CONTRIBUTING.md